husamettinarabaci/go-resthell/README.md

 ## Getting Started
 <b>Resthell</b> provides the ability to run a shell command with RestAPI.
 You can run it locally or as a container.

-It has been developed with <b>Domain Driven Design<b> architecture and allows you to be included in the domain and perform external operations in all microservice infrastructures without additional development processes.
+It has been developed with <b>Domain Driven Design</b> architecture and allows you to be included in the domain and perform external operations in all microservice infrastructures without additional development processes.

 ## Usage
 ```bash